 A discussion between two passionate and knowledgeable climate communicators, with a chance for the audience to join the conversation.
+George Marshall is the founder of Climate Outreach and author of Don’t Even Think About It: Why Our Brains Are Wired to Ignore Climate Change.

 This event is part of the 'Our Planet' strand which has kindly been sponsored by Sheffield Climate Alliance and Regather.